lwachowiak/xai-questions-dataset/README.md

 # Reproduce Analysis

 We ran the analysis with Python 3.12.9.
-Optionally create a virtual environment for example with
+Optionally create a virtual environment, for example, with
 ```
 conda create -n xai-questions python=3.12.9
 conda activate xai-questions